bskmrkvc/arithmetic-formatter/README.md

+#### This is the first project from FCC's  "Scientific Computing with Python" course.

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: